Extravenger/scanVenger/README.md

 A tool inspired by the OSEP course, designed to identify hosts and open ports within an internal network from a Windows machine.

 > [!CAUTION]
-> There might be false positives regarding hostname resolving on machines that does not exist on the current domain you are scanning from.
+> There may be false positives in hostname resolution for machines that do not exist within the domain you are currently scanning.

 ## Features